 The newest breed of vegan burgers popping up on restaurant menus around the region are so juicy and, well, meaty, they won’t have you wondering, “Where’s the beef?”

-There’s no denying it—Sacramento is a burger town.
+TThere’s no denying it—Sacramento is a burger town.

-“We have burger battles, for crying out loud,” says Marvin Maldonado, Towner of Federalist Public House.
+“We have burger battles, for crying out loud,” says Marvin Maldonado, owner of Federalist Public House.
 “We rally around restaurants that have fantastic burger offerings.”
 And our tastes cover a vast range, everything from Squeeze Burger’s signature version with its outflowing cheese skirt to Empress Tavern’s iteration with two patties, mortadella sausage, onion relish and cheddar cheese, which won judges’ choice in the aforementioned annual cook-off this past September.

 So when husband-wife team Phil and Danea Horn held a pop-up last May in midtown for The Burger Patch, their upcoming meat-free fast food joint, curious diners showed up in droves and waited for up to three hours to nab a vegan burger featuring the Los Angeles-based Beyond Meat’s plant-based patty.
 (The Horns are hoping to open a permanent location later this year.)

 As that lengthy wait time indicates, we’re not talking about your garden-variety veggie burger here.
 There are two upstarts that are shaking up the food industry: Beyond Meat, which began showing up in grocery stores like Raley’s and Whole Foods last summer, and Impossible Foods, which is based in Redwood City and started rolling out in burger chains like Umami Burger and restaurants like San Francisco’s Jardinière in 2016.
 Both make 100 percent plant-based products that mimic the look, texture and taste of beef to an eerie degree.